juneedahamed/svnj.vim/README.md

  **svn log**, **svn status**, **svn diff**, **svn blame**, **svn list**

 ##Features
+* <b>SVNBrowse</b>

+    Browse the svn repository, working copy files from within vim.
+Provision to bookmark files/directories for current vim session or provide permanent bookmarks/favorites from .vimrc.
+Ability to open/openall/diff the browsed files.

+    Available options for browsing are
+        - SVNBrowse
+        - SVNBrowseRepo
+        - SVNBrowseWorkingCopy
+        - SVNBrowseMyList
+        - SVNBrowseBookMarks

+    Some of the operations supported are
+        - Open directory/files
+        - Recursive list directories
+        - Navigate up one dir
+        - Go to Start/Top
+        - Open all files
+        - Display log of a file/dir
+        - Diff the current file with the file in buffer
+        - Mark for open/diff
+        - Bookmark file for current session

 * <b>SVNLog</b>

 	Get the revisions of file in buffer.
 With the list of revisions from the output.